ElektraInitiative/libelektra/doc/decisions/2_in_progress/iterators.md

-- The documentation (not just for the above function, but all over the `ks*` functions) also contains lots of warnings (use only cursor from same keyset, may be invalid, may become invalid, etc.) that make it seem like there is something special about these cursors, when in fact they are simply indicies.
+- The documentation (not just for the above function, but all over the `ks*` functions) also contains lots of warnings (use only cursor from same keyset, may be invalid, may become invalid, etc.) that make it seem like there is something special about these cursors, when in fact they are simply indices.
   There is no information (at least that I could find), how cursors can be modified.
 Most of the time it even seems like modifying cursors would be a bad idea.